Kader Nouni: Recognition

 Nouni's deep baritone voice, fashion sense, and personality have helped make him one of the most famous tennis umpires today.

 The Guardian writes, "With his smoky tones, he's been praised for having the best voice in tennis".
 Other sources describe his tone as "honeyed", "resonant and melodic", "seductive", and "soothing", and note his thick French accent.
 Nouni's pronunciation of "deuce" is especially striking to some fans.
 John McEnroe once joked, "[Nouni]'s got the great voice, I'll give him that ...
 He's an argument for smoking cigarettes if you're an umpire".
+His voice has also drawn attention from other public figures, including English actor Hugh Grant, who reportedly praised it during a tournament.

 Nouni used to worry that his voice could distract from his job, noting "We always say that a good official is someone that we don't talk about", but has since come to appreciate the fan interest.
+Nouni has also stated that his distinctive deep voice initially posed challenges early in his career and even intimidated some ball kids.

+His distinctive voice has contributed to a degree of fan recognition; at certain tournaments, spectators have been noted displaying T-shirts bearing his image.

 Because of his deep voice, he is sometimes referred to as the "Barry White of tennis".